 “In any case,” she continued, still looking rather severe, “rumors suggest that there was also a son, somewhat younger, conceived after the untimely death of Mr. Potter.
-But, of course, this son, if he exists, may still be in line for an inheritance, since Mr. Devane’s will reportedly stipulates that the estate — cash and land and the house and so on — be divided equally among the children of his sister.
-Legitimacy may not be a requirement.”
+But, of course, this son, if he exists, may still be in line for an inheritance.
+Legitimacy may not be a requirement in the will.”

 “No money to Miss Devane?”

 “So the story goes.
 They weren’t close, and she had always frustrated his efforts to get involved in the family business, of which, as I said, she was the sole owner.
-But he did want to keep the money within the family, hence the legacy to her descendants.”
+But he did want to keep the money within the family, hence the legacy to her progeny.”